Data Analysis with Python: Basics (2025 Guide)

 Deliverable mindset

-A strong outcome is a notebook that (1) loads raw inputs, (2) applies documented cleaning, (3) produces summary tables and figures, and (4) exports a clean dataset and a short conclusion section.
+A strong outcome is a notebook that (1) loads raw inputs, (2) applies documented cleaning, (3) produces summary tables and figures, and (4) exports a clean dataset and a short conclusions section.

 Use this as a quick pre-flight for most Python analyses: